PhD in Germany: Funded Doctoral Programs 2026

 4. Max Planck Society (Max-Planck-Gesellschaft)

-The Max Planck Society operates 86 research institutes across Germany, many of which are world leaders in their fields.
-Doctoral candidates at Max Planck Institutes are typically funded through the International Max Planck Research Schools (IMPRS) — structured programs jointly organized with nearby universities.
+The Max Planck Society operates 86 research institutes Across Germany, many ranked among the top globally in their fields.
+Doctoral candidates at Max Planck Institutes are funded through the International Max Planck Research Schools (IMPRS) — structured programs jointly organized with nearby universities.

-- Funding — IMPRS doctoral candidates receive contracts based on the TV-L E13 (65%) scale or comparable stipends.
-The exact amount depends on the specific IMPRS program.
+- Funding — IMPRS doctoral candidates receive contracts based on the TV-L E13 (65%) Scale or comparable stipends.

 - Duration — 3 years, with possible extension to a fourth year.